Tokyo: Food

-Cuisine in Tokyo is internationally acclaimed.
 In November 2007, Michelin released their first guide for fine dining in Tokyo, awarding 191 stars in total, or about twice as many as Tokyo's nearest competitor, Paris.
 As of 2017, 227 restaurants in Tokyo have been awarded (92 in Paris).
 Twelve establishments were awarded the maximum of three stars (Paris has 10), 54 received two stars, and 161 earned one star.